ShreyaKapoor18/PP5/ProgrammingProject05/README.md

 <H1> Task 02 </H1>

 ## SQLite Database

 This application helps the user to create database objects and interact with them.
 The user can provide a directory on which a database object can be based.
 This directory should contain image files (.jpg, .jpeg or .png) and corresponding metadata files (.txt) carrying the same file name.
 The images are stored in the database along with the corresponding metadata.

-Columns:
+**Columns**:
 	AUHTOR		the author name
 	TITLE		the title of the image
 	WEBLINK		the URL related to the image
-	PICTURE blob	the image stored as a byte array INFOGRAPHIC	the type of the image
+	PICTURE blob	the image stored as a byte array
+	INFOGRAPHIC	the type of the image

 It is possible to print the values of the created table.
 If the user only wants the metadata of a specific sample, then the metadata can be retrieved by specifying either the author or the title and the metadata will be saved as a .txt file.